The Ultimate List of the Best Non-Fiction Books: 40+ Picks

 Truly a moving account of her early life.
 I challenge anyone to read this and not wonder how broken our immigration system is.

 I am so happy that I finally read this book.
-Michelle Obama is a brilliant woman who is so well-spoken with such a wonderful story to tell.
+Michelle Obama is a brilliant woman who has such an incredible story to tell.
 I was intrigued listening to her life and her upbringing.